Multi-Vocal Artworks

 Was there a way all of these talented students could collaborate on an artwork, even though they couldn’t be together in the same room?

-That question led me to create the first multi-vocal painting.
+That line of inquiry led me to create the first multi-vocal painting.
 Entitled "Clouds," it brought together students at those five detention centers with over 200 people from the broader Salt Lake City community, symbolically closing the distance between carceral spaces and the outside world.

-This type of artwork celebrates a multiplicity of perspectives, and resists the notion that plurality might be consolidated into a singular view.
-Each multi-vocal painting is a visible disruption of the Western world's emphasis on the isolated individual, which I've come to see less as a sign of freedom than a symptom of colonization.
+Multi-vocal paintings celebrate a multiplicity of perspectives, and resist the notion that plurality might be consolidated into a singular view.
+Each artwork is a visible disruption of the Western world's emphasis on the isolated individual, which I've come to see less as a sign of freedom than a symptom of colonization.

 These works were greatly influenced by the beautiful poetic inquiries of M. NourbeSe Philip and Yanara Friedland.